 The following video gives you an overview of how to add triggers:

 - In Admin Center, click Objects and rules in the sidebar, then select Business rules > Triggers.

 Alternatively, you can copy an existing trigger and modify it.

 - Enter a Name for your trigger.

-It's a good idea to follow a consistent naming convention for your triggers to help you quickly recognize similar types of triggers.
+Use a consistent naming convention to help you recognize similar types of triggers.

 - (Optional) Enter a Description for your trigger.

-The description enables you to provide details about what the trigger does.
-Also, you can search for triggers based on their descriptions.
+You can provide details about what the trigger does.
+You'll be able to search for triggers based on description.